Practice Materials

 Scores

-This term, we are using the Ricordi edition of the Verdi Requiem, widely available either from online sites (Music Room/`Amazon etc) or even better support your local music shop by ordering from them.
+In general, the music we sing can be purchased either through online sites or, even better, through your local music shop.
 You can also always try your local library, if it is big enough to carry a music scores department.

 Schotts of Great Marlborough Street